System Requirements

 • CentOS Stream 9

-As part of the commissioning service, we can offer to launch TrueConf Server on corporate OS distributions that are not officially supported, such as Oracle Linux, RedHat Enterprise Linux, Rocky Linux, etc. For more information, please contact us in any convenient way.
+As part of our commissioning service, we can offer the deployment of TrueConf Server on corporate OS distributions that are not officially supported, such as Oracle Linux, RedHat Enterprise Linux, Rocky Linux, etc. For more detailed information, please contact us using any convenient method.

-When installing memory modules, follow the motherboard vendor's recommendations for maximum performance (these are usually provided for server components).
-Otherwise, we generally recommend using all available memory channels on the motherboard, i.e., install at least one memory stick per channel.
+When installing memory modules, follow the motherboard vendor's recommendations for achieving maximum performance (these are usually provided for server components).
+Otherwise, we generally recommend using all available memory channels on the motherboard, meaning at least one memory module should be installed per channel.

-To calculate the required storage space for recordings, you might find the information on how video compression works when creating a recording helpful.
+To calculate the required storage space for recordings, information on how video compression works during recording can be helpful.

 Ports

-If this port is closed, the conference scheduler and real-time meeting management from the client application will not work.
+If the HTTPS port is closed, the conference scheduler and real-time meeting management from the client application will not function.

 • 4307 (can be changed in the control panel) — port for media data exchange with client applications.

-IP Static IP address is required for the correct operation of the server
+IPA static IP address is required for the server to function properly.

 General recommendations for swap size on Windows and Linux: